HarisSeoudy/Twitter-Communication-Web-Application/README.md

 An Artificial Intelligence powered Web Application that uses Twitter Mining to aid communication for those with difficulties.

+You can find a live demo of the Twitter Communication Web Application [here](https://twittercommunication.mybluemix.net/).

 ![](screenshot.png)

 ## Getting Started